Queenxrypt/deleva/README.md

   `tests/test_api.py::TestNoSecretsExposed`, including a check of the generated OpenAPI schema).
-- No private keys, signing credentials, or RPC secrets are used or stored by this codebase — KeeperHub's own organization wallet performs signing.
+- No private keys, signing credentials, or RPC secrets are used or stored by this codebase; KeeperHub's own organization wallet performs signing.
-- CORS is restricted to `localhost:5173`/`127.0.0.1:5173` (the Vite dev server) — not `*`.
+- CORS is restricted to `localhost:5173`/`127.0.0.1:5173` (the Vite dev server), not `*`.
 - Never commit a real `.env`. `.env.example` contains placeholders only.